Studio Nouvelles Images - Spices

 how ugly are we?
 How did we get that reputation, and is it deserved?

-These and other nagging questions came to me as MissSophieDog and I
+These and other nagging questions came to me as MissSophieDog and

-it serves us well.
+It serves us well.
 Early-morning solitude, peace and quiet has become

 essential - the contemplation of life, setting the tone for the new day on